Orange Riots: Background

+In 1869, following developments of the Orange Order in the United States, the Grand Orange Lodge of America requested to be formally associated with the Loyal Organ Institution.
+The Grand Orange Lodge of Ireland approved the request in January 1870.
+In May, John H. Bond, the first American Grand Master of the newly established Supreme Grand Orange Lodge of the United States, acknowledged and thanked John H. Nunn, the Grand Secretary of the Grand Lodge of Ireland in Dublin.

 On July 12, 1870, a parade was held in Manhattan by Irish Protestants celebrating the victory at the Battle of the Boyne (1689) of King William III (also Prince of Orange), over the former King James II of England (a Catholic, who had been deposed by William III).

 The parade route was up Eighth Avenue to Elm Park at 92nd Street.
 The Orangemen marching through the Irish-Catholic neighborhood of Hell's Kitchen were viewed by the Irish-Catholic residents as a recurring reminder of past and current class oppression.
 Many of the Irish-Catholic protesters followed the parade and according to statements later made by police, the violence that would follow was premeditated.
 At the park, the crowd of 200 Irish-Catholic protesters was joined by a group of 300 Irish-Catholic laborers working in the neighborhood, and the parade erupted into violence.
 Although the police intervened to quell the fighting, 8 people died as a result of the riot.

 The following year, the Loyal Order of Orange requested police permission to march again.
 Fearing another violent incident, the parade was banned by City Police Commissioner James J. Kelso, with the support of William M. Tweed, the head of Tammany Hall, the Democratic Party political machine which controlled the city and the state.
 Catholic Archbishop John McCloskey applauded the decision.

 Protestants objected, as did newspaper editorials in the Herald and Times, a petition signed by Wall Street businessmen, and a cartoon by Thomas Nast in Harper's.
 Not only was the ban felt to be giving in to the bad behavior of a Catholic mob, but fears were voiced about the growing political power of Irish Catholics, the increasing visibility of Irish nationalism in the city, and the possibility of a radical political action such as occurred in Paris with the Commune.

 The pressure generated by these concerns among the city's elite, on top of pressure from good-government reformers against Tweed's regime in general, caused Tammany to reverse course and allow the march; Tammany needed to show that it could control the immigrant Irish population which formed a major part of its electoral power.
 Governor John T. Hoffman, a Tammany man, rescinded the police commissioner's ban and ordered that the paraders be protected by the city police and the state militia, including cavalry.